 Internal pockets are great for security – you can hide your valuables here.
 External compartments, such as mesh pockets are ideal for water bottles.
-Some bags have handy pockets on the hip belt or top, which is great for frequently used items, such as phones, purses and wallets.
+Some bags also have handy pockets on the hip belt or top, which is great for frequently used items, such as phones, purses and wallets.

 These straps can be found on the top, sides or down the front of your backpack.
 The purpose of these straps is to tighten around the backpack.
 This reduces the volume of the backpack which also helps to minimise any movement of your gear.

 Some backpacks have a cover that can be zipped up over the straps when not in use.
 This is really helpful if you have to put your bag in the hold on flights.
-They don’t like your bag to have straps hanging everywhere, which may get caught on something on its way to the plane.
+They don’t like your bag to have straps hanging everywhere, which may get caught on something on the way to the plane.
 I found this out the hard way, my Karrimor backpack doesn’t have this feature, but th’other half had a backpack that did have this feature.
-So whilst he can just zip up and check his bag in, I have to spend a few minutes securing all my straps.
+So whilst he could just zip up and check his bag in, I had to spend a few minutes securing all my straps.

 Now I have a backpack that does have a strap cover.
 Just another reason I love my Osprey.

 You might get in late and have to walk to your hostel.
 Reflective piping is a handy feature to have ‘just in case’.
 This is mainly just a nice feature to have, but not a deal-breaker.
 Though it’s much more important if you plan any night hikes.

 Clips And Hooks

-Two zips on each compartment makes them lockable.
-It may not be possible on all compartments, but as long as there’s a couple for your valuables.
-This is important when travelling and you may not always have an eye on your gear.
+Two zips on each compartment make them lockable.
+It may not be possible on all compartments, but as long as there’s a couple for valuables, I’d be happy.
+This is important when travelling as you may not always be able to have an eye on your gear.